 Investors of Paddle include Notion Capital, Kindred Capital, 83North, FTV Capital, KKR and 7 more.

 Who are Paddle's competitors?

 Competitors of Paddle include Stripe, BR-DGE, Chargify, Reach, ChargeBee and 7 more.

 Compare Paddle to Competitors

-ChargeBee offers a subscription management and recurring billing platform that delivers a ready plug-and-play billing solution on the cloud.
-Chargebee integrates with payment gateways around the world to let users automate recurring payment collection along with invoicing, taxes, accounting, email notifications, SaaS metrics and customer management.
+ChargeBee develops a recurring revenue management platform.
+The platform delivers a billing solution on the cloud.
+It integrates with payment gateways to let users automate recurring payment collection along with invoicing, taxes, accounting, email notifications, software-as-a-service (SaaS) metrics, and customer management.
 The company was formerly known as BubblePath.
 It was founded in 2011 and is based in Rockville, Maryland.

-Recurly provides recurring billing management for subscription-based SaaS, media, mobile, productivity, and publishing businesses.
-The company develops a platform for subscription plan management, recurring billing, recurring payments, intelligent retention, and subscription analytics.
-It caters to industries such as media & entertainment, consumer goods and retail, e-learning, and professional services.
-The company was founded in 2009 and is based in San Francisco, California.
+Recurly provides recurring billing management solutions for subscription-based software-as-a-service (SaaS), media, mobile, productivity, and publishing businesses.
+It develops a platform for subscription plan management, recurring billing, recurring payments, intelligent retention, and subscription analytics.
+The company serves the financial sector, sales and marketing, information technology sectors, and more.
+It was founded in 2009 and is based in San Francisco, California.